Clara Jeffery

-Clara Jeffery (born August 25, 1967) is the editor in chief of Mother Jones.
+Clara Jeffery (born August 25, 1967) is an American journalist.
+She has been editor-in-chief of Mother Jones since 2006.
+When the magazine merged in 2024 with The Center for Investigative Reporting, Jeffery was named editor-in-chief of the combined organization.
+She is a recipient of a PEN award for magazine editing.

 Career

-Jeffery was born in Baltimore, Maryland and was raised in Arlington, Virginia, and attended the Sidwell Friends School (1985), before going to Carleton College (1989).
-She earned a Master's degree from the Medill School of Journalism at Northwestern University in 1993.
+Jeffery was born in Baltimore, Maryland, and was raised in Arlington, Virginia, and attended the Sidwell Friends School (1985), before going to Carleton College (1989).
+She earned a master's degree from the Medill School of Journalism at Northwestern University in 1993.

 Between 1993 and 1995, Jeffery was a staff editor and writer at Washington City Paper.
 She was a senior editor at Harper's Magazine (1995–2002), where she edited six articles nominated for a National Magazine Award, including essays by Barbara Ehrenreich that became Nickel and Dimed.
+While at Harper's, Jeffery also contributed occasional articles.

-She became deputy editor of Mother Jones, a position she held for four years, and was promoted to co-editor in August 2006.
-Jeffery was promoted to editor-in-chief in May, 2015.
+In 2002, she was hired as deputy editor of Mother Jones, a position she held for four years before being promoted in August 2006 to co-editor-in-chief, along with Monika Bauerlein.
+In May 2015, Jeffery became sole editor-in-chief and Bauerlein was named CEO.

-Together, Jeffery and Monika Bauerlein have aimed to put greater emphasis on staff-generated, daily news and original reporting.
+In their joint leadership at Mother Jones, Jeffery and Bauerlein aimed to put greater emphasis on staff-generated, daily news and original reporting.
 The magazine received a National Magazine Award for General Excellence in 2008 and 2010.
-In 2012 Mother Jones broke the story about Mitt Romney's "47 percent" remarks, which were controversial prior to Barack Obama winning reelection.
+In 2012, Mother Jones broke the story about Mitt Romney's "47 percent" remarks, which were controversial prior to Barack Obama winning reelection.
+In 2013, Jeffery and Bauerlein were co-recipients of the PEN award for magazine editing.
+In 2019, they received the I.F.
+Stone Medal for Journalistic Independence.

-In 2002, Jeffery wrote an article on the Salton Sea for Harper's Magazine, "Go West Old Man: Where the American Dream Goes Down the Drain".
-She has also written for Slate, the Huffington Post, San Francisco Magazine, and the Chicago Reporter.
+Besides her work for Harper's and Mother Jones, Jeffery has also written articles and essays for Slate, the Huffington Post, San Francisco magazine, and the Chicago Reporter.